The Purpose of the World Health Organization and Their Duties

 The following is what WHO does in a public health emergency:

-1. Prepare for emergencies by identifying.
+1. Prepare for emergencies by identifying them.

-2. Mitigate and manage risk.
+2. Mitigate and manage risks.

 4. Detect and respond to acute health emergencies.